-Leaving Legacy Through Writing Letters to My Children
+Leaving a Legacy Through Writing Letters to My Children

 My Friend's Son Was an Inspiration

-Recently someone that i used to work with died of cancer.
+Recently someone that I used to work with died of cancer.
 I didn't even know she had been dealing with cancer.
-We were friends on Facebook, but hadn't really seen each other in person in years.
+We were friends on Facebook but hadn't seen each other in person in years.
 I was shocked and sad to read that she had died, especially because she was just a few years older than I am.

 But what hit me the hardest was reading her son's post on my friend's Facebook page.
 She had gotten divorced when her son was very young.
-The divorce was not her choice and I remember she was very bitter about her ex-husband, but was totally devoted to her son.
+The divorce was not her choice, and I remember she was very bitter about her ex-husband but was devoted to her son.
 Her son is now in his mid-thirties with a family of his own.
 What he wrote on her Facebook page brought tears to my eyes.
-He wrote it as a letter to her.
+He wrote it in a letter to her.
 A letter she will never read.
 I certainly hope he shared these thoughts with her before she died.
-He wrote about how hard she worked to provide him a roof over their heads, first in an apartment and eventually saving enough money to purchase a house for them. he talked about the sacrifices she made for him and how she was the strongest woman he has ever known.
+He wrote about how hard she worked to provide him a roof over their heads, first in an apartment and eventually saving enough money to purchase a house for them.
+He talked about the sacrifices she made for him and how she was the strongest woman he has ever known.

 Writing Letters to My Children

 I am writing to them about their growing up years....how hard I tried to be a good mom....some of the mistakes I made....some of the special memories we made together that they may have forgotten about.
-And of course I will write about how special each one of them were and are to me.
+And of course, I will write about how special each one of them was and are to me.

 If something does happen to me, they will have all of these letters to them that they can keep and re-read forever.
 I hope that after I am gone these notebooks will be something they treasure and share with their children someday.

 Are You Leaving a Legacy for Your Children Through Letters?